For a while now we’ve been telling everyone who will listen that electric vehicles are the future…

 Price: From £30,000

 Real Range: 210 miles

 Tesla’s newest and most affordable vehicle yet, the Model 3 is a smaller, simpler, more affordable electric car.
 Yet it does not compromise on range of performance, it’s the EV many have been waiting for.
 The Model 3 was also designed to be the safest car in it’s class.
-Timelines are fluid for UK deliveries but we are hopeful that some will be seen on UK shores early 2020.
+Timelines are fluid for UK deliveries but we are hopeful that some will be seen on UK shores later this year.